Definition: Pareto efficiency explained simply

-In decision situations in business practice, there may be a tension between an inefficient Nash equilibrium and an unstable Pareto optimum.
+In decision-making situations in business practice, a tension can arise between an inefficient Nash equilibrium and an unstable Pareto optimum.
 In many situations, however, there are proven ways to enforce the Pareto optimum.
-Within firms and in value chains, for example, enforceable agreements can be made that allow relatively safe exploitation of Pareto-optimal equilibria.
+For example, enforceable agreements can be made within companies and in value chains that allow for a relatively safe exploitation of Pareto-optimal equilibria.
 In competitive constellations, however, antitrust law speaks against binding agreements to jointly choose the Pareto optimum.
-Lack of trust leads to the emergence of an inefficient Nash equilibrium.
+A lack of trust leads to an inefficient Nash equilibrium.

-Problems of the common good are also more likely to result in an inefficient Nash equilibrium, because no one wants to contribute more to the common good than they expect others to do.
+In commons problems where the participants do not know each other personally, e.g. contributions to environmental protection, an inefficient Nash equilibrium is more likely to result because no one wants to contribute more to the common good than they expect others to.